“Sensitively designed eco-hotel set in lush blooming gardens, with a spa, organic food and a white-sand surf beach”

 Family friendly accommodation:

-The Suite has 2 bedrooms (but only 1 bathroom), and all rooms have space for 1 extra bed or baby cot.
+The Suites have 2 bedrooms (but only 1 bathroom), a wooden deck and hammocks; and all rooms have space for 1 extra bed or baby cot.

 - 4 baby cots